asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 - The Game ends when both players pass consecutively.
 - The winner is the Player with the highest score.
-- The score is the amount of Tiles controlled on the boad *minus* the Tiles still in Hand.
+- The score is the amount of Tiles controlled on the board *minus* the Tiles still in Hand.

 ## Moves, and Game Object - Third Draft